Car Insurance

 You also might get chased for weeks via phone or email by these services who will do anything to get their commissions once they have your personal information.

-Try Coverage Cat (we’re an online broker who respects your time and never calls).
+Try Coverage Cat (we’re an online broker who respects your time and never calls). - We’ll get your optimized quote from ALL insurers in your area, even if we can’t sell you the policy.
+These are actual quotes, not data-driven guesses.

 How to understand your car insurance policy

 Figuring out how to improve your coverage often starts with understanding what your policy includes and what it does (and doesn't) cover.
-Below, you'll find the most important terms on your policy and what they mean.
+Below, you'll find the most important terms on your policy and what they mean. - Declaration page.
+This is the document which describes your insurance policy (the contract you have with the insurance company).
+Most people read this page and think it is their whole policy.
+This is NOT the whole policy, in particular policy exclusions are not listed on a “dec page.”
+Read your WHOLE policy to understand what is covered and what isn’t.

-Coverage Cat shops for your insurance for you.
-We search across dozens of major insurers, and use data science to compare millions of real quotes, to find the best combination of policies, coverage, and price for your personal financial situation.
+Coverage Cat shops for you.
+We search across dozens of major insurers and use data science to compare millions of real quotes.
+The result?
+The best combination of policies, coverage, and price for your personal financial situation.

 Our promise:

-• You will not receive any phone calls from us or any other insurance companies
+• No unsolicited calls from us or other insurance agents